How to Treat an Injured or Broken Toe by Buddy-Taping

 Broken toes can be extremely painful, hurt for several weeks, and make it difficult to walk and wear shoes.
-Since only the big toe can be casted if it has been broken, buddy taping can be beneficial to toe healing in a staight position, make walking more comfortable, and reduce swelling and pain.
-Follow these easy steps to buddy tape a broken or injured toe.
+Since only the big toe can be casted if it has been broken, buddy-taping can be beneficial in terms of allowing the toe to heal in a straight position.
+This will make walking more comfortable—and reduce swelling and pain.
+Follow these easy steps to buddy-tape a broken or injured toe.

 How do I Know My Toe is Broken?

-Broken toes have discolored and bruised skin, swollen at the fracture, and are painful to the touch or movement.
+Broken toes have discolored and bruised skin, are swollen at the fracture, are painful to the touch, and are sensitive to movement.

 Signs and Symptoms of a Broken Toe

 After the injury, you may experience stiffness, swollen, red or purplish bruising around the fracture of the toe.
 The toe may look crooked, twisted, or appear deformed from swelling.
 Depending on the type of injury, the toenail may have a collection of blood underneath it, and the toenail may begin to separate and fall off after a few days.
 Your toenail will grow back.

 When to Seek Medical Care

 - If you suspect the big toe is broken, you will need a cast placed by a doctor to ensure the bone heals straight and minimizes residual arthritis later on

 - Pain of the toe gets worse instead of better with unrelieved pain by over-the-counter medications